httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 2. If cookie-name is empty and cookie-value is empty, abort these steps and ignore the cookie entirely.

-3. If the cookie-name or the cookie-value contains a %x00-1F / %x7F (CTL)
+3. If the cookie-name or the cookie-value contains a
+    %x00-08 / %x0A-1F / %x7F character (CTL characters excluding HTAB),
-    character, abort these steps and ignore the cookie entirely.
+    abort these steps and ignore the cookie entirely.

 4. If the sum of the lengths of cookie-name and cookie-value is more than 4096 octets, abort these steps and ignore the cookie entirely.